chpmrc/vigenere_cipher/README.md

 # Vigenere Cipher

 This is an implementation of Vigenere cipher in Java.
-The user is allowed to either encrypt/decrypt some text file or break (TODO) a given ciphertext without knowing the key nor the key length.
+The user is allowed to either encrypt/decrypt some text file or break a given ciphertext without knowing the key nor the key length.

 ## Building